By Steve Franco. This article discusses Cal/OSHA warehouse safety violations so that workers can stay informed.

 Lessons for Employers

 Employers can learn a great deal from the Safeway case.
 Compliance with workplace safety regulations is not optional.
 Itâs a necessity to protect employees and avoid costly penalties.
 Regular training, proper recordkeeping, and proactive hazard mitigation are essential components of a safe and productive workplace.
+Importantly, addressing Cal/OSHA warehouse safety violations promptly is a legal and ethical obligation for employers.

 How We Can Help